-Here’s a new and improved version of a classic south Indian dessert, “Hayagreeva Maddi” with step by step pictures.
-It’s very rare that you find dishes named after deities.
+Here’s a new and improved version of a classic south Indian dessert, “Hayagreeva Maddi Recipe” with step-by-step pictures.
+It's very rare that you find dishes named after deities.

-This sweet dessert is special that way and for the fact that it can be prepared in less than 30 minutes with the Instant Pot.
+This hayagreeva sweet is special that way and for the fact that it can be prepared in less than 30 minutes with the Instant Pot.

 ‘Hayagreeva’ refers to one of the avatars of Lord Vishnu.
 Long story short, one of the renowned devotees of Lord Vishnu offered cooked Bengal gram during his prayers and the sweet dish ("Maddi") was named after the Lord “Hayagreeva” as “Hayagreeva Maddi” instead of its ingredients.